dmp1ce/fig-drupal7/README.md

 Use `fig up -d` build and start the project.
 (If you modify anything in the containers folder, then you should run `fig build`)

-The Drupal website should be available at (http://localhost/)  You'll want to go to (http://localhost/install.php) for the time loading the site.
+The Drupal website should be available at (http://localhost/)  You'll want to go to (http://localhost/install.php) for the first time loading the site.

 ## Running and stoping containers